Logos To Avoid

 The logos on this page are amongst the most popular of all time.
 Not popular as in “I like that cool logo.”
 Popular as in “hey, let’s use a logo just like this one.”
 Which when you get right down to it, isn’t exactly a a ringing endorsement, especially since any exercise in branding is supposedly about designing an original logo.
 Accordingly, let’s take a look at the most overused and overdone logos of all time.
 Don’t get us wrong.
-These were all perfectly great logos at one time, in fact some of them were brilliant logo design ideas when they were first conceived.
+These were all perfectly great logos at one time, in fact some of them were brilliantly original ideas when they were first conceived.
 But that was a long time, and a bazillion knock-offs ago.
-Since then, they’ve become the most unoriginal logo design concepts of all time.
+Since then, they’ve become the most unoriginal logo concepts of all time.
 Except for the original versions, which are still pretty cool.
 They are also treatments that are to be avoided at all costs, as using one as your company logo will advertise to a job chunk of the world that you, or the designer you hired, are a bit lacking in the originality department.

 Oscar Wilde is often quoted as saying “Moderation is a fatal thing.
 Nothing succeeds like excess.”
 Which is exactly what’s going on with multiple swoosh logos.
 We’re down with the excess.
 Not sure about the succeeding part.
 The thinking is this – if one swoosh is nice, then a whole bunch of swooshes is a lot nicer.
 Like its solo counterpart, the multi-swish extravaganza is favored due to the lack of time (and originality) it takes to create.
 Once we’ve created one swoosh, it’s simply a matter of Control-C copy.
 Then Control-V paste, paste, paste.
 And paste again.
 Used to be that clients doled out bonus points whenever a designer managed to artfully wrap a couple of swooshes around the first letter of a company name.
 It’s not every day you see that kind of design brilliance.
 Well, actually, it is.
 Every bloody day.